upbeatrobot/mastodon/README.md

-# mastodon
-This repository has moved
+This repository has moved to https://codeberg.org/upbeatrobot/mastodon